gshipley/enterprise_training/AdminTraining.md

 	$ ruby -e 'puts "Welcome to Ruby"'
 	$ git --version

-If either program is not available from the command line, please add them to your PATH.
+If either program is not available from the command line, please add them to your PATH environment variable.

-With Ruby and Git correctly installed, you can now use the RubyGems package manager to install the OpenShift client tools.
+With Ruby and Git correctly installed, you can now use the RubyGems package manager to install the OpenShift Enterprise client tools.
 From a command line, run:

-	$ sudo gem install rhc`
+	$ sudo gem install rhc

 **Lab 20 Complete!**